w3c/wai-aria-practices/ARIA/apg/patterns/dialog-modal/dialog-modal-pattern.md

           However, unlike most non-modal dialogs, modal dialogs do not provide means for moving keyboard focus outside the dialog window without closing the dialog.
         </p>
         <p>
-          The <a href="#alertdialog" class="role-reference">alertdialog</a> role is a special-case dialog role designed specifically for dialogs that divert users' attention to a brief, important message.
+          The <a href="https://w3c.github.io/aria/#alertdialog" class="role-reference">alertdialog</a> role is a special-case dialog role designed specifically for dialogs that divert users' attention to a brief, important message.
           Its usage is described in the <a href="../alertdialog/">Alert Dialog Pattern</a>.
         </p>
       </section>